Harshit-Dhanwalkar/infospark/README.md

 - **Fast In-memory Indexing:** Efficiently processes and stores document data in an inverted index structure.
 - **Persistence:** Automatically saves the generated index to `search_index.bin` and loads it on subsequent runs, avoiding redundant indexing.
-- **Tokenization & Normalization:** Processes text by tokenizing, lowercasing, filtering stop words, and applying stemming to ensure robust search matches.
+- **Tokenization & Normalization:** Tokenization & Normalization: Processes text by tokenizing, lowercasing, filtering stop words, and applying stemming to ensure robust search matches.
-- **Keyword Search:** Supports basic keyword queries with relevance ranking using a TF-IDF based scoring mechanism.
+- **Keyword Search (BM25 Ranked):** Supports basic keyword queries with advanced relevance ranking using the `Okapi BM25 algorithm`, providing more accurate and nuanced results.
-- **Positional Indexing (Phase 1 of Phrase Search):** The groundwork for phrase search is laid by storing word positions within documents, allowing for accurate phrase matching in future updates.
+- **Full Phrase Search:** Accurately matches exact phrases in queries enclosed in double quotes (e.g., "rust programming").
+- **Fuzzy Matching / Typo Tolerance:** Provides approximate matching for misspelled single-word queries, offering suggestions and results for terms close to your input (e.g., 'rst' for 'rust').
+- **Wildcard / Prefix Search:** Supports wildcard queries using an asterisk (`*`) at the end of a word (e.g., `rust*` matches "rust", "rusty", "rusting"; `program*` matches "programming", etc.).
 - **Highlighted Snippets:** Provides contextual snippets in search results with query terms highlighted for easy readability.
 - **Parallel Document Indexing:** Utilizes Rust's concurrency features (via `rayon`) to speed up the initial document loading and indexing process.
 - **Search Result Caching (LRU):** Employs a Least Recently Used (LRU) cache to store and quickly retrieve results for frequent queries.